samuelusc/CSCI596-Project/README.md

 - **`Precision`** :  True Positive / (True Positive + False Positive)
 - **`Recall`**: True Positive / (True Positive + False Negative) <br>

-**Expected value**: We aim for an RMSE value between 0.5 to 0.9, aligning with industry benchmarks.
-Notably, the best-performing algorithm in the Netflix Prize challenge achieved an RMSE of approximately 0.85.
+**Expected value**: Our goal is to achieve an RMSE value between `0.5 to 0.85`, aiming to surpass industry benchmarks.
+Notably, the best-performing algorithm in the Netflix Prize challenge achieved an RMSE of approximately `0.85`.

 ## Frontend